-The Hilton Honors Surpass Card from American Express is one of the best hotel co-branded cards on the market because it offers all cardholders the most valuable mid-tier hotel status for just $95/year.
-Add in the 130,000 bonus points that the card is currently offering and this becomes a card whose value becomes easy to justify.
+The card_name is one of the better hotel co-branded cards on the market because it offers all cardholders the most valuable mid-tier hotel status for just annual_fees/year.
+Add in the 130,000 bonus points that the card is currently offering and this becomes a card whose value most Hilton fans can justify with relative ease.

-Note: Per the offer terms, the welcome offer is not available to applicants who have or have had the Hilton Honors Surpass Card or the Hilton Honors Amex Ascend Card.
+Note: Per the offer terms, the welcome offer is not available to applicants who have or have had the card_name or the Hilton Honors Amex Ascend® Card.

 - 12 points/dollar at Hilton properties worldwide

 - 4 points/dollar on U.S. online retail purchases